Mammoth clean-up after Malaysia floods

 Food truck vendor Rahman Sarif and his family have spent more than a week cleaning their house in Sungai Buloh, Selangor, with the little resources they have.

-"We spent the first few days (after the water receded) by cleaning the interior, moving items in and out, as well as (doing) laundry.
-Cleaning work has to be done quick before the mud dry up.
-It would be more difficult to clean it if that happens," he added.
+"We spent the first few days (after the water receded) cleaning the interior, moving items in and out, as well as doing laundry.
+Cleaning work has to be done quickly before the mud dries up.
+It would be more difficult to clean if that happens."

-Mr Rahman said he had to throw out almost all electrical goods, such as the washing machine, television and laptops.
+Mr Rahman had to throw out almost all their electrical items, such as washing machine, television and laptops.
 He estimated his losses to be at least RM40,000 (S$12,950).

 He is among tens of thousands of Malaysians who are now picking up the pieces after returning to their homes.

-As at Wednesday, at least 50 people had died while two were still missing.
+As at yesterday, at least 54 people had died, while two were still missing.

 Residents living in coastal areas, especially on the west coast of Peninsular Malaysia, were advised to be on alert for a four-day high tide phenomenon expected from Sunday.

-Selangor was one of the areas worst hit by the mid-December deluge.

-"We're almost done with cleaning but our worry now is transportation.
-We had to send our car to a workshop to see whether it can still be salvaged or not," said Mr Rahman.
+"We're almost done with cleaning, but our worry now is transportation.
+We had to send our car to a workshop to see whether it can still be salvaged," said Mr Rahman.

-GoMechanic, a car service platform provider, said there are more than 30 cars that are currently in their panel workshops for post-flood repairing.
+GoMechanic, a car service platform provider, said there are more than 30 cars currently in their panel workshops for post-flood repairing.

 "It's the peak time for workshops as many flood victims are trying to repair their vehicles.
 Most of the vehicles we are handling now were covered in mud when we towed them to our panel workshops," said representative Israf Musa.

-"Some need to be overhauled as mud has already made its way into the valves and so on," he added.
+"Some needed to be overhauled as mud had already made its way into the valves and so on," he added.

+Meanwhile, the National Disaster Management Agency has ordered the state and district-level disaster operation control centres in Sarawak and Sabah to make preparations, including activating on-site control posts, to face the possibility of floods.

+The order was issued following a forecast by the Malaysian Meteorological Department of a monsoon surge capable of bringing continuous rain.

 This came after several TikTok videos of people swimming in floodwaters made their rounds on social media.

-"Some people turn it into a fest without any apprehension by making TikTok videos on social media.
-This is very risky because safety is neglected," Johor Fire and Rescue Department Zone 4 head Rasidi Md Yunos told reporters on Tuesday.
+"Some people have turned it into a fest without any apprehension by making TikTok videos on social media.
+This is very risky because safety is neglected," said Johor Fire and Rescue Department Zone Four head Rasidi Md Yunos to reporters on Tuesday.

-"This includes not wearing personal protective equipment and safety jackets, as well as letting their young children play in the water.
-This kind of thing should not happen," he added.
+"This includes not wearing personal protective equipment and safety jackets, as well as letting young children play in the water.
+These things should not happen."

-The Meteorological Department on Tuesday announced the end of the continuous heavy rain warning, adding that good weather was expected in the states of Terengganu, Pahang, Negeri Sembilan, Melaka and Johor.
-The continuous downpour alert remained in force for five districts in Sabah.